Decide if black windows are the right fit for you.

 How To Stain Wood Windows

 Painting and staining trends come and go, but a stained wood window will always be a classic way to bring warmth and nature into any home.
-While you can order pre-stained windows from Pella, there’s a benefit to the DIY approach of staining them at home — the sky is the limit in color selection.
+While you can order finished wood trim from Pella, you can stain a wood window at home by following the expert advice we're giving you here today.

 - Several rubbing cloths